chrisjsherm/stripe-api-client-typescript/README.md

 specified in `.env`.
 The container will not automatically create these resources on subsequent starts without deleting the volume attached to the container.

-To take actions on the database later, start a `bash` shell inside the container:
+To take direct action on the database, start a `bash` shell inside the container:

 ```
 docker exec -it <container-name> bash